Rose Tico: Characterization

-Rose Tico was an excellent and highly imaginative mechanic, as seen by her design of the baffler system; a machine that would hide emissions from burning fuel.
-With a methodical, technical mind, Rose lacked formal training in mechanical engineering and her knowledge was largely self-taught, which made her resourceful, inventive, and prone to outside-the-box thinking.
-For example, most characters in The Last Jedi reacted with shock that the First Order was tracking the Resistance through hyperspace because it was believed to be impossible, but Rose deduced how it is being done and helped develop a solution.
-Rose was passionate, loyal, and committed, with a great deal of enthusiasm and intelligence, and a strong moral code.
-Idealistic and energetic, she maintained a sense of optimism despite her difficult past and the challenge the Resistance faces against the First Order.
-She could be tough, stubborn, and blunt, as well as intensely focused and determined.
+Various Star Wars media portrayed the character of Rose Tico as an excellent and highly imaginative mechanic, with a methodical, technical mind, being largely self-taught, a unique background that implied her resourceful, inventive, and prone to outside-the-box thinking For example, most characters in The Last Jedi reacted with shock that the First Order was tracking the Resistance through hyperspace because it was believed to be impossible, but Rose deduced the problem and helped develop a solution.
+Rose has been described as passionate, loyal, and committed, with a great deal of enthusiasm and intelligence, and a strong moral code.
+Idealistic and energetic, the character maintained a sense of optimism despite her difficult past and the challenge the Resistance faces against the First Order.
+She was portrayed as tough, stubborn, and blunt, as well as intensely focused and determined.
 But she was also kind, and understood the value of protecting what is good, rather than just fighting what is bad.
 Rose also had a great deal of fascination with the galaxy around her, and a sense of awe about the Resistance and the heroes that serve it.
 She was hard-working, resilient, and brave, though The Daily Telegraph noted her courage is subtle and not flashy "in a dashing, daring Poe Dameron-style way".

-Rose strongly believed in the cause of the Resistance, to which she dedicated her life, and she placed that cause ahead of all things, including herself.
+The Rose character strongly believed in the cause of the Resistance, to which she dedicated her life, and she placed that cause ahead of all things, including herself.
 In this way she differed from Finn at the start of The Last Jedi, who was more concerned about himself and his friends than with helping the Resistance or stopping the First Order.
 However, the example Rose set for Finn inspired him, leading him to capture some of her idealism and place the mission of the Resistance ahead of himself.
 The Last Jedi writer and director Rian Johnson has described Rose as the "angel on Finn's shoulder", serving as his conscience and trying to steer him in the right direction, while the unnamed slicer they encountered serves the opposite function.
 Rose's willingness without hesitation to give her precious medallion to the unnamed slicer in exchange for his help showed her unflinching demonstration to the Resistance cause.
 However, she could also be rebellious, and was willing to disobey orders to do what she thinks is right, as shown by her willingness to work with Finn and Poe on a secret plan to help the Resistance in The Last Jedi.